under-doc/underdoc-expense-analytics-tutorial/README.md

 ![amount by expense category](images/amount-by-expense-category.png)

-You will be able to see the distribution of amount by categories, which are inferred by UnderDoc's LLM during strutured output extraction from expense images.
+You will be able to see the distribution of amount by categories, which are inferred by UnderDoc's LLM during structured output extraction from expense images.

 You can save this chart, put it into your own dashboard, or share it with others.
 Metabase has so many features that I am simply not able to cover.